 ECE 595G - Materials and Devices for Solid-State Energy ConversionLecture Hours: 3 Credits: 3

-Principles of solid-state conversion of energy between electrical and light (photovoltaics, thermophotovoltaics and solid-statelighting based on light-emitting diodes), thermal and electrical (thermoelectric and solid-state thermionic, magnetic and acoustic (magnetostrictive) and electrical and acoustic (piezoelectric and electrostrictive); irreversible thermodynamis and efficiency limits, materials figures-of-merit, fundamentals of semiconductor device physics, device design issues; challenges in materials engineering (role of defects, dopants, contacts, bandgap engineering, and methods of materials synthesis); potential advantages of nanocomposites; prospects for technology replacement; societal impact assessment.
+Principles of solid-state conversion of energy between electrical and light (photovoltaics and light-emitting diodes), thermal and electrical (thermoelectric and solid-state thermionic), thermodynamic limits, materials figures-of-merit, device design issues; challenges in materials engineering; potential advantages of nanocomposites; prospects for technology replacement; societal impact assessment.

 Learning Outcomes:A student who successfully fulfills the course requirements will have demonstrated:

-- The ability to provide an elementary explanation of piezoelectric transducer operation. [a]
+- the ability to provide an elementary explanation for piezoelectric transducer operation. [a]

 |1||Introduction to solid-state energy conversion devices; history, present thrusts, and future promise|